TrojanTO: Action-Level Backdoor Attacks against Trajectory Optimization Models: Experimental Setup

 \subsection{Victim Model and Hyperparameters}

-\paragraph{Victim Models.} We select three prominent TO models as victims for our study: Decision Transformer (DT)\cite{chen2021decisiontransformer}, Graph Decision Transformer (GDT)\cite{hu2023graph}, and Decision ConvFormer (DC)\cite{dc}.
+\paragraph{Victim Models.} We select three prominent TO models as victims for our study: DT\citep{chen2021decisiontransformer}, Graph Decision Transformer (GDT)\citep{hu2023graph}, and Decision ConvFormer (DC)\citep{dc}.
 DT serves as a foundational TO model.
 GDT enhances DT by explicitly modeling input sequences as causal graphs, thereby capturing potential dependencies between different concepts and facilitating the learning of temporal and causal relationships.
-DC, based on the MetaFormer\cite{yu2022metaformer} architecture, offers another distinct approach.
+DC, based on the MetaFormer\citep{yu2022metaformer} architecture, offers another distinct approach.
 DC addresses compatibility issues between attention modules and Markov Decision Processes (MDPs) by employing local convolution filtering as a token mixer, which effectively captures inherent local correlations within RL datasets.
 Both GDT and DC represent significant advancements in TO model design.
-The specific hyperparameter configurations adopted for each model are detailed in the subsequent section (Appendix~\ref{app:hyper}).
 Furthermore, each model was trained using three different random seeds to account for training variability.

 \paragraph{Hyperparameters.}

 Table~\ref{tab:hyper} details the hyperparameters for DT, GDT, and DC on the D4RL tasks.
 To ensure a fair and consistent comparison, our hyperparameter settings are largely aligned with those established for the original DT implementation.
 This includes shared parameters such as the number of transformer layers, the number of multi-head self-attention heads, embedding dimensions, as well as learning rate and optimizer configurations.
 For hyperparameters unique to GDT and DC, we adopted the default settings as reported in their respective original papers or official implementations.